eric-kreis/calories-api/README.md

 ### Requirements

-How doees this project uses [NutritionixAPI](https://www.nutritionix.com/business/api) and a MongoDB ReplicaSet cluster.
+How does this project uses [NutritionixAPI](https://www.nutritionix.com/business/api) and a MongoDB ReplicaSet cluster.
 Thus, you must follow these steps:

 1. Setting up NutritionixAPI's credentials in a `.env` file
     1. Create a free tier developer account in [NutritionixAPI](https://www.nutritionix.com/business/api) and get your personal credentials